Learn Java Easy. Chapter 8 Exercises

 }

 Exercise 5.
-Find all empty cells in the matrix from exercise 2 and display their positions.
+Find all empty cells in the array from exercise 2 and display their positions.

 Solution: